turingschool/front-end-curriculum/lessons/module-4/data-storage-structure.md

 By the end of this lesson, you will:

 * Understand the difference between relational and non-relational databases
-* Be familiar with common data relationships and understand how their structure is affected by the database
+* Be familiar with common data relationships and understand how their structure is affected by the database you choose

 ## Databases